Particular/ServicePulse/README.md

 After doing the above steps one can open Visual Studio and continue working on this project.
 You can also run this project from node using `npm run serve`.

+#### Provided npm scripts
+ - `test` - runs js tests in ServicePulse.Host.Test project
+ - `setup` - this command runs few commands
+ 	- installs the npm packages
+ 	- runs `webpack`
+ - `load` - this command does the same thing that `setup` but webpack is run only once to produce artifacts.
+This command is used by the builder
+ - `serve` - serves js artifacts using `http-server`
+ - `webpack` - runs webpack command, which does the following things for the given modules (monitoring, configuration)
+	 - joins js together
+	 - runs babel transpiler
+	 - has a file watcher to run the above whenever file is saved
+ - `lint` - checks with eslint all js files
+ - `dev` - runs in parallel two scripts `webpack` and `serve`

+NOTE:
+Webpack observes files and updates the artifacts whenever they are changed, however at the moment not every bit of code is processed by webpack.
+Only monitoring and configuration is.

 ### Configuring automated tests

 For information how to run automated tests please follow [ServicePulse.Host.Tests/Readme](https://github.com/Particular/ServicePulse/blob/master/src/ServicePulse.Host.Tests/README.md).